Think Mt Field National Park when you want the full spectrum of an outdoor Tasmanian adventure in one convenient location.

-Waterfalls are the pivotal focus of this Tasmanian icon, particularly Russell Falls.
-On the day of my visit, there was a mountain-load (excuse the pun!) of melted snow flooding over the face of rock opposite the platforms.
+I concluded that the waterfalls were my favourite feature of this Tasmanian icon, particularly Russell Falls.
+On the day of my visit, there was a mountain-load of melted snow flooding over the face of rock opposite the platform.
 In fact, it was difficult to protect the camera from the sheer volume of water.

 Mt Field National Park Alpine Territory

-A half-hour drive on from the falls leads to the alpine, high-country of Mt Field National Park.
-The narrow road is quite steep with lots of sharp bends, but the rain-forest views make the trip worthwhile.
+A half-hour drive from the waterfalls lead me to the alpine, high-country of Mt Field National Park.
+The narrow road was quite steep with lots of sharp bends, but the rainforest views made the trip worthwhile.

-The boardwalk and 4WD track around tranquil Lake Dobson mark the start of some serious bush-walking trails for more robust types.
-Plus there is the opportunity for snow skiing – although the prospect of a 30-minute walk to reach the downhill area would reduce the appeal, no doubt.
+The boardwalk and 4WD track around tranquil Lake Dobson marked the start of some serious bush-walking trails (for more robust types than me).
+There was apparently the opportunity for snow skiing too.
+The prospect of a 30-minute walk to reach the downhill area was enough to dampen my enthusiasm.

-Back down the mountain to discover the kids playground and picnic area, which also has a privately operated camping facility attached.
-Lots of space for kids to run, kick a ball and generally have fun in the fresh mountain air.
+Back down the mountain, and I discovered a kids playground and picnic area, which had a camping facility attached.
+There was lots of space for kids to run, kick a ball and generally have fun in the fresh mountain air.

-The only downer of the day: my encounter with a particularly nasty set of stairs.
-Must have been upwards of 250 steps on the home run from the Lady Barron waterfall and it left me very breathless (that’s putting it politely).
-The Tall Trees Walk is a better option for anyone wanting a leisurely stroll.
-This section was awesome (and easy!) and the magnitude of the swamp gums, the world’s tallest flowering plants, puts your place on the planet into perspective.
+The only downer of the day was my encounter with a particularly nasty set of stairs.
+There must’ve been upwards of 250 steps on the home run from Lady Barron waterfall and it left me very breathless.
+And that’s putting it politely.
+The Tall Trees Walk was a better option for anyone wanting a leisurely stroll.
+This section was awesome and easy!
+The magnitude of the swamp gums, the world’s tallest flowering plants, put my place on the planet into perspective.

-Russell Falls is apparently also a habitat for glow worms.
-I can’t confirm this just yet, so the next visit to Mt Field National Park might need to be at night: for another fascinating wildlife meeting.
+Russell Falls was also touted as a habitat for glow worms.
+I can’t confirm this just yet, so my next visit to Mt Field National Park might need to be at night, for yet another fascinating wildlife meeting.

-*For more details: cost of entry to Mt Field National Park.
+For more details including the cost of entry to Mt Field National Park, visit Tasmania Parks website

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.